shapeintheglass/DanielleRandomizer/modinfo.md

 Filters are processed sequentially for each level entity.
 If an entity can be transformed by multiple filters, the first one should take precedence.

-If you change settings.json while the randomizer GUI is active, click "Refresh settings" to see your changes.
-If there are any parsing errors, the GUI should show them in a dialog box.
+If you change spawn_setings.json, you will need to restart the GUI for your changes to be applied.
+If there are any parsing errors, see the generated log.txt.

 To find out what tags are valid, consult the included files tagstoentities.csv  and entitiestotags.csv.
 Here are some basic tags that may be helpful to know: